 Queen's Park did not have a match on Saturday 21 October but Andrew Baird, David Stewart and Jimmy Hamilton played for Glasgow in a 1-1 draw with East of Scotland at Cathkin Park.

 Queen's Park had received a bye in the second round of the Glasgow Cup and, on Saturday 28 October, they met Third Lanark (3rd Lanark Rifle Volunteers) at Hampden Park in the third round of the competition.
 There was a crowd of around 7,000 on a breezy afternoon.
-Queen's Park, facing the wind, came close several times before opening the scoring in eight minutes through either Tommy Waddell or William Gulliland.
+Queen's Park, facing the wind, came close several times before opening the scoring in eight minutes through either Tommy Waddell or Willie Gulliland.
 A few minutes later, the lead was doubled when either Tom Robertson or David Stewart fired home a shot from distance.
 (As was common at the time, the identity of scorers varied from report to report.)
-Not long afterwards, William Gulliland scored Queen's Park's third goal in 15 minutes with a fine shot.
+Not long afterwards, Willie Gulliland scored Queen's Park's third goal in 15 minutes with a fine shot.
 In 30 minutes, Tommy Waddell put the Spiders four up from a Sellar cross.
 Henry Boyd the pulled a goal back and, although Queen's were dominating play, Stewart scored a clever second for the Volunteers just on half-time.
 There were close calls at both ends in the second period.
 A few minutes from time, Bill Sellar scored a fifth for Queen's with a powerful shot and, just before the whistle, Boyd pounced on a defensive mistake to make the final score 5-3 for Queen's Park.
+The Spiders had been pilloried in the press after the defeat at Ibrox and responded well with a merited victory.

 William Gulliland